Heads Up Poker Strategy: 3 Tips to Help Win your next Heads Up Battle

 This can also be applied in reverse though when you are acting first.
 It is up to you what information you want to send out and what you want to represent with your actions, whether you want to send information to your opponent that suggests you have a strong hand, even when you don’t, or whether you want to disguise a strong hand you do have.

 It’s all about creating a story and making your actions consistent with the story you are trying to present.
-It takes some practice but once you have mastered this art then it is a huge advantage to be able to present a believable story to you opponent to manipulate him to take the actions that you want him to take and you will be a formidable opponent for anyone to face.
+It takes some practice, but once you have mastered this approach, it can give you a real edge in heads up play.
+Being able to present a believable story to your opponent allows you to influence their decisions and guide the hand in a way that supports your strategy.
+This can help you challenge your opponents more effectively in heads up situations.

 So to recap on this introduction to Heads up play…